pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 mongoimport --host %HOST%:%PORT% --db %DBNAME% --collection %COLLECTION_JSON% --drop --type json "%JSON_FILE%"
 ```

 With the <code>.bat</code> file created, simply call upon it from the command line, replacing my directory below with your own.
+Use the exclamation mark if in a Jupyter/Colab notebook, otherwise drop it.

 ```bash
 !"C:/Users/patwh/Downloads/import_data.bat"